segmentio/segment-docs/src/connections/destinations/catalog/actions-mixpanel/index.md

 ## Getting started

-1. Before you start, go to your [Mixpanel project settings](https://mixpanel.com/report/settings/#account/projects).
-Copy the Mixpanel API Key and Secret Key for the project.
+1. Go to your [Mixpanel project settings](https://mixpanel.com/report/settings/#account/projects).
+Copy the Mixpanel API Key and API Secret for your project.
 2. From the Segment web app, click **Catalog**, then click **Destinations**.
 3. Find the Destinations Actions item in the left navigation, and click it.
 4. Click the "Mixpanel" item to select it and click **Configure**.